 There are rarely any pilots in the Tamiya kit.
-There is neither a decal of the panel nor a seat belt one.
-By the way, there were not any decals of the cockpit panel in all 4 models which I made recently.
+There is neither a decal of the panel nor a seat belt.
+By the way, there were no decals of the cockpit panel in all four models I made recently.
 Perhaps this is normal?
 I have recently used a favorite seat belt part by third parties, but I would appreciate it with the kit.
 The meter panel of the cockpit is hand-drawn.
 It became real when I added small touches of red points with a brush.

-The canopy seems to be having a gap even if I attach it to a closed position, maybe it’s because of the slide type.
-There is a risk that the mist enters inside, so this time I will install the canopy at the end.
+The canopy seems to have a gap even if I attach it to a closed position.
+Maybe it’s because of the slide type.
+There is a risk that the mist will enter inside so I will install the canopy at the end this time.
 The fit with the aircraft body seems to be no problem at all.

-Fujimi’s lucky bag, the devil’s invitation came.
+Fujimi’s lucky bag, the devil’s invitation, came.
 It is one month earlier than usual.
-It was always sold out when I was trying to purchase it several times in the past.
-I am not interested in it and the Egg Ship series Chibi – Maru, but it was included in past lucky bags.
-I have a kit of Fujimi two battleships, one aircraft carrier, only one heavy cruiser, there are not many completed Fujimi battleship kits I made in the past, I thought it’s little possibility of duplication.
+It was always sold out when I tried to purchase it several times in the past.
+I am not interested in it and the Egg Ship series Chibi-Maru, but it was included in past lucky bags.
+I have a kit of Fujimi, two battleships, one aircraft carrier, and only one heavy cruiser; there are not many completed Fujimi battleship kits I made in the past, so I thought it’s little possibility of duplication.
 Anyway, I ordered one set of JPY10,000 1/700 series.
-Probably there are about 8 ships in there… I want to reduce the stock but I bought it.
+Probably there are about eight ships in there… I want to reduce the stock, but I bought it.

-There are many parts where mist easily enters.
-The cockpit was masked exactly without any gaps.
+There are many parts where mist quickly enters.
+The cockpit was masked precisely without any gaps.
 The landing gear part rounds out a small tissue and packs it, and the edge part sticks the slicing of the masking tape.
-It is rather rough.
+It is somewhat rough.

-In Tamiya’s painting illustration it is an instructing color mixing, I just have a Creos WWII U.S. Navy Aircraft Standard Color set so I will use this set #367 blue-gray.
-It is handy as it does not have to make much paint as it does when mixing yourself.
+Tamiya’s painting illustration, it is instructing color mixing.
+I have a Creos WWII U.S. Navy Aircraft Standard Color set so I will use this set #367 blue-gray.
 It is impossible to make the same color twice.

 This Grumman F4F-4 Wildcat was the only fighter that could couple with the Zero of the Imperial Japanese Navy at the time of the opening of the US-Japan war with the Pearl Harbor attack on December 1941 in the Great East Asian War.
 By the way, in the Pearl Harbor attack, the Japanese Navy did not attack the private facilities and the hospital ship.
 There should have never been anything attacked intentionally.
 The Wildcat is the world’s most advanced fighter of those days.
 It is a folding type, main wing to facilitate handling on the aircraft carrier, and six 12.7mm machine-gun are equipped.

+Wildcat fought with Zero at the same level using two fighter team fighting called Thach Weave tactics and Hit-and-run tactics.
 Zero fighters were superior in turnability and cruising distance.
-Wildcat was superior in terms of the rapidly descending performance and bulletproof performance, equipped with a radio.
+Wildcat was superior in rapidly descending and bulletproof performance, equipped with a radio.
 Other performances are almost the same.
-Wildcat fought with Zero at the same level to use two fighter team fighting called Thach Weave tactics and Hit-and-run tactics.

 The marking of the aircraft is the 41st Fighter Squadron, USS Ranger, CV-4.
-U.S. national insignia before May 12, 1942, had a red circle in the center, and from January 5, 1942, to May 12, 1942, there was a red stripe in the rudder of the tail wings.
-Very cool with the colorful marking.
+U.S. national insignia before May 12, 1942, had a red circle in the center, and from January 5, 1942, tU.S.y 12, 1942, there was a red stripe in the rudder of the tail wings.
+Very relaxed with the colorful marking.

-When inking in the panel lines, there are many raised rivets on the surface, it is difficult to wipe unnecessary paint.
-But I like it because the contrast between light and dark is clearer rather than not doing it.
+When inking in the panel lines, many raised rivets are on the surface.
+It is difficult to wipe unnecessary paint.
+But I like it because the contrast between light and dark is more apparent rather than not doing it.

-There is a part that seemed to be a bad appearance when there was a little gap when fitting the whole landing gear to the aircraft’s body, I fixed it with putty and bridged the gap.
+A part seemed to be a bad appearance when there was a little gap when fitting the whole landing gear to the aircraft’s body.
+I fixed it with putty and bridged the gap.
 The bottom of the aircraft is also well-molded.
 I am thankful that the number of parts is small.

 There is no flashy missile weapon as it is an early WWII fighter plane.
 A 58-gallon tank is attached to the left and right.
-The cruising distance exceeds 2,000 km, I think it was able to fight steadily at sea, although it was not as close to Zero.
+The cruising distance exceeds 2,000 km.
+It could fight steadily at sea, although it was not as close to Zero.

-The antenna wire is a nylon thread of fishing line, standard diameter 0.053mm.
+When I build battleship models, I use a metal thread and nylon thread according to mood.
+The antenna wire is a nylon fishing line thread with a standard diameter of 0.053mm.
 It is painted black after being fixed with instantaneous adhesive.
-When I build battleship models, I use metal thread and nylon thread according to mood.

-By the way, how many kits are sent to us about the Fukimi’s lucky bag special 10000 yen (around US$80) which I ordered last week?
-I build hard the large box kits and leave a place but will not catch up as usual.
+How many kits were sent to us about the Fukimi’s lucky bag special 10000 yen (around US$80) I ordered last week?
+I build the large box kits hard and leave a place, but I will not catch up as usual.

 I am interested in models of tanks, airplanes, ships, military figures, I build them little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in elementary school.